Utkarshs294/Python-Youtube-Video-Downloader/README.md

 # Python-Youtube-Video-Downloader

+The objective of this project is to download any type of video in a fast and easy way from youtube in your device.

  Objective :-

-- The objective of this project is to download any type of video in a fast and easy way from youtube in your device.In this python project, user has to copy the youtube video URL that they want to download and simply paste that URL in the ‘paste link here’ section and click on the download button, it will start downloading the video.
+- In this python project, user has to copy the youtube video URL that they want to download and simply paste that URL in the ‘paste link here’ section and click on the download button, it will start downloading the video.
 When video downloading finishes, it shows a message ‘downloaded’ popup on the window below the download button.

- Tools Used :-
+ Tools Used :- Jupyter notebook
-- Jupyter notebook

  Insights :-